Dog food: Senior

 Aging dogs require specialized catering.
 Commercially available senior dog diets address their physiological changes through various ingredients and nutrients.

 When looking for a senior dog food, one of the first things that should be taken into consideration is the energy content of the diet.
 The maintenance energy requirements decrease as a dog ages due to the loss in lean body mass that occurs.
 Therefore, senior dogs will require a diet with a lowered energy content compared to non senior diets.
 Although senior dogs require lower energy content diets, they will also require diets that are higher in protein and protein digestibility.
 This is due to the fact that dogs have a reduced ability to synthesize proteins as they age.

 Joint and bone health is an important factor to be considered when purchasing a senior dog food.
 The addition of glucosamine and chondroitin sulfate has been shown to improve cartilage formation, the composition of synovial fluid, as well as improve signs of osteoarthritis.
 The calcium to phosphorus ratio of senior dog foods is also important.
 Calcium and phosphorus are considered essential nutrients, according to AAFCO.

 Gastrointestinal health is another important factor to consider in the aging dog.
 Sources of fiber such as beet pulp and flaxseed should be included within senior dog foods to help improve stool quality and prevent constipation.
-A current technology that is being used to improve gastrointestinal health of aging dogs is the addition of fructooligosacchardies and mannanoligosaccharides.
+A current technology that is being used to improve gastrointestinal health of aging dogs is the addition of fructooligosaccharides and mannanoligosaccharides.
 These oligosaccharides are used in combination to improve the beneficial gut bacteria while eliminating the harmful gut bacteria.

 The aging dog goes through changes in brain and cognitive health.
 There are two highly important ingredients that can be included in senior dog foods to help prevent cognitive decline and improve brain health.
 These ingredients are vitamin E and L-carnitine.
 Vitamin E acts as an antioxidant, which can prevent oxidative damage that occurs during aging.
 L-carnitine is used to improve mitochondrial function, which can also help to prevent and lower rates of oxidative damage.

 Skin and coat health is important in all dogs, but especially becomes important as dogs age.
-An important nutrient to look for in senior dog foods to support coat health is alpha-linoleic acis, which can be found in flax and nuts.
+An important nutrient to look for in senior dog foods to support coat health is linoleic acid, which can be found in corn and soybean oil.
 Another important nutrient is vitamin A, which helps with keratinization of hair.
 Good sources of vitamin A for skin and coat health include egg yolk and liver.

 Immune system health has been shown to decline in aging dogs.
 The ratio of omega-6 to omega-3 fatty acids plays an important role in providing optimal health.
 Vitamin E can be used as an antioxidant in senior dog foods.
 Pre- and probiotics can also be added to senior dog foods to help improve the beneficial bacteria in the gut, providing support for the immune system.